Identity, Gender, and Sex

 So here’s the truth: no one has the same type of sexual interactions or erotic expression as anyone else.
 Some people want to be penetrated, others eschew the idea.
 Some of us want to be touched certain ways, others don’t.
 Just because you’re gay doesn’t mean you enjoy anal play; just because you’re a lesbian doesn’t mean you like having your pussy licked.
 Every one of us is different.
 So let’s talk about it!
 In this discussion based class we will talk about what the hell sex is to us, what we call the stuff between our legs, and what we like to do with it when no one else is watching.
 Can it be touched?
 How can it be touched, and what are your thoughts around your body in general?
 What is safer sex, and how do you actually do it it when the passion is turned up to ten?
 How do you discuss this stuff with your partners, or do you expect psychic awareness or fumbling in the dark?
 Do you cum, how do you cum, and does it matter?
 Let’s air our dirty laundry and talk openly, honestly, and passionately about sex!

 When a baby is born, we lift them up and declare “it’s a boy” or “it’s a girl.”
-With one fell swoop a child’s gender identity, orientation, life experience, sexual behaviors and social interactions have been painted upon them… but we are more complex than that.
-In this class we will examine homosocial behavior, transgender issues, heterosexuality, chromosomes beyond xx/xy, and the cultures that affect our assumptions.
-From gender roles to prison sex, linguistic colonization to slut shaming, let’s look at humanity through a broader lens!
+With one fell swoop a child’s gender identity, orientation, life experience, sexual behaviors, and social interactions have been painted upon them… but each of us is more complex than that.
+In this class we will examine the differences and intersections between sex, gender, sexual behavior, orientation, intimacy, and relationship styles.
+From gender roles to chromosomes beyond xx/xy, linguistic colonization to slut shaming, transgender awareness to homosocial behavior, let’s look at humanity through a broader lens!
 Buckle up for a wild ride through the diversity of the human experience.

 Let’s skip to the meat of the matter: we want sex, we have sex, and we deserve sex.
 But how can we reclaim our pleasure rights when we won’t even talk about it with our friends and lovers?
 In this class we will dive into the fears we have around rejection and body dysphoria, then put that all on a shelf for a few minutes to dive into what actually WORKS!
 How does humor and joy play into our pursuit of pleasure?
 What issues face trans* folks or others who are outside the binary who have male partners, female partners, trans* partners, and hell, what do you call the stuff between your legs anyway?
 Does it matter?
 We’ll touch on the issues of safer sex as well, in a community where our desperation to be touched the way we need to be touched has led to a heartbreaking habit of doing anything to get our needs met.
 Breathe deep, and get ready to listen from your heart and share from your spirit.